 Everybody using bike trails in BC Parks is expected to follow a few basic rules of cycling etiquette.
 These will help keep you and other visitors safe, while minimizing your impact on the natural environment.

-Always check the park’s webpage for information and updates before you head out.
+Use our find a park tool to check the park’s webpage for information and updates before you head out.
 Watch for relevant signage at the trailhead when you arrive and throughout the trails as you ride.

 Stay alert and watch for wildlife, especially bears